joaofelipeas/dotnet7-rpg/README.md

 ---
 Documentation for the DataContext Code

-The code above is a C# class that defines a DataContext for a fictional RPG game using Entity Framework Core.
+The code is a C# class that defines a DataContext for a fictional RPG game using Entity Framework Core.
 The DataContext class extends the DbContext class from the Entity Framework Core framework to allow interaction with the underlying database.

 Running the Code
 To run the code on a local machine, follow these steps: